 NAMI Connection groups offer a casual and relaxed approach to sharing the challenges and successes of coping with mental illness.

-Meets twice a month for 90 minutes
+Meets weekly for 90 minutes

 Is offered free of charge